 The big problem with many buildings is that there are no plans available, and in many cases, we just don’t know whether asbestos is in the environment.
 It’s not like builders labelled everything as they were putting walls up.
-And, in many cases, the asbestos is part of another material.
+And, in many cases, asbestos is part of another material.
 For example, it could be incorporated into insulation, flooring or walling.

 Here then is the big problem.
-To the question, “is there asbestos in the building?”, the answer is often “nobody knows.”
+To the question, “Is there asbestos in the building?”, the answer is often “nobody knows.”

 For this reason, an asbestos management plan is a must.

-The plan will outline where asbestos is likely to be found, what type of element that contains it and what action needs to be taken.
+The plan will outline where asbestos is likely to be found, what type of element contains it and what action needs to be taken.